-The first thing you need to know about Whitney Brofos, Instagram sensation and mom to (gorgeous) three year old Border Collie/Aussie Sadie (check out Sadie's IG page), is that she grew up on a ski slope in Vail, CO, which is also where she currently lives.
+The first thing you need to know about Whitney Brofos, Instagram sensation and mom to (gorgeous) 3-year-old Border Collie/Aussie Sadie (check out Sadie's IG page), is that she grew up on a ski slope in Vail, Colorado, which is also where she currently lives.
 (Yes, we are a bit jealous.)

 So it stands to reason that as outdoor sports, from hiking and camping to skiing and tennis (both of which she has also taught), are her passion, she would find a way to share them with her sweet sidekick, Sadie.
 Together with husband Brady, Whitney and Sadie have hit the trails and navigated the slopes documented in the aw-worthy photos on her Instagram pages.